dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-cs.md

 uid: mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-cs
 title: "Iteration #6 – Use test-driven development (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In this sixth iteration, we add new functionality to our application by writing unit tests first and writing code against the unit tests.
-In this iteration,..." ms.author: riande ms.date: 02/20/2009 ms.assetid: 013c3c26-7dc3-41d1-8064-f233c86008b5
+In this iteration,...
+(C#)" ms.author: riande ms.date: 02/20/2009 ms.assetid: 013c3c26-7dc3-41d1-8064-f233c86008b5